 Attendance soared as guests flocked in record numbers to Islands of Adventure after the original Wizarding World opened.
 But ticket sales weren't the only revenue keeping the goblins at Universal's Gringotts bank busy.
 You may not be able to purchase Coke, but beverage sales, mostly for the highly addictive (and highly delicious) butterbeer, increased to absurd levels.

-There is plenty of butterbeer available at Diagon Alley as well, but Universal is also offering a slew of other exclusive drinks at the new land.
+There is plenty of butterbeer available at Diagon Alley as well, but Universal is also offering a slew of other exclusive drinks in the land.
 It is all part of the plan to boost the resorts' absurd beverage sales levels.
 Among the drinks offered:

 - Elixirs at Eternelle’s Elixir of Refreshment.
 Guests can watch as cast members prepare intriguing flavors such as Draught of Peace and Fire Protection Potion.